-These are two of the best plant-based protein powder options due to their high-protein content, complete or nearly complete amino acid profile, and effectiveness with muscle strength and growth improvement.
+Pea protein and soy protein are two of the best plant-based protein powder options with their high protein content, complete (or nearly complete) amino acid profile, and effectiveness in improving muscle strength and growth.
+This article includes a comprehensive review of pea protein vs soy protein.

 Comparing pea protein vs soy protein